Simphone implements state-of-the-art, 256-bit cryptographic security (the highest by today's standards) with the following features:

 The client always knows the address it is connecting to, so it can easily use it in its key derivation procedure.
 At the proxy side, the address a client is trying to connect to can be one of the following:

-The proxy finds out which of these five is the case by trying to authenticate and decrypt the client's version packet using encryption keys derived from its own address, zero and one, and addresses of each of its current customers.
+The proxy finds out which of these five is the case by trying to authenticate and decrypt the client's version packet using encryption keys derived from its own address, 0 and 1, and addresses of each of its current customers.
 Should all these decryption attempts fail, the TCP connection is closed immediately.

 If the version packet was successfully decrypted with an address of one of the customers, the proxy starts forwarding packets between client and customer as described above.